-What are the really unusual pregnancy symptoms that people never tell you, especially about in the first trimester?
-It occurred to me last night, as I lay awake in bed at 5am*, that there’s an awful lot of pregnancy symptoms I hadn’t known about.
+What are the really unusual pregnancy symptoms that people never tell you, especially about when you’re in the first trimester of pregnancy?
+It occurred to me last night, as I lay awake in bed at 5am*, that there’s an awful lot of unusual pregnancy symptoms I hadn’t known about.

 Sure, there’s the pretty obvious usual pregnancy symptoms – morning sickness, tiredness, cravings and so on – but there’s a whole load of others that have come as a surprise along the way…

 …such as the following.
 Here’s a couple of the more unusual pregnancy symptoms instead.

 1) My hair doesn’t fall out any more: pre-pregnancy, it used to fall out all the time.
 Despite the fact I still had so much of it, I’d constantly lose lots of it; strands on my hairbrush, in the plughole, even on the floor.
 And now it doesn’t.
 This is common, according to my hairdresser, and is often followed by most of it falling out post-birth.
 So that’s something to look forward to then!
 But for now, I’m ignoring that and am happily making the most of having lots of thick hair

 2) Leg cramps: a few nights ago I was woken up by the agonising pain of my calf seizing up.
 Luckily, my husband woke up to help – by sniggering loudly from the bed as I hopped around the room trying to make it feel better

 3) Being really, really thirsty: I’ve always drunk lots of water (and beer, and wine, and cocktails) but since getting pregnant I’m really thirsty, all the time.

 4) And no matter how much water I drink the day before, I’ll always wake up with a desert-dry mouth, and dull, throbbing headaches later on if I don’t drink enough of it that morning